 As indicated by a study , individuals with detrimental changes in their lifestyles, such as poor physical activity or increased smoking habit, can be at a greater risk of developing CVD.
 Likewise, a deleterious change in physical activity and other risk factors, indicated in Table 1, can increase the risk of developing T2DM in the next 10 years, as suggested by the results of this study .
 Hence, due to the high risk of developing T2DM in our population, it is expected that in future, the CVD risk of this very same population will rise; this is because there is a tendency for weight gain and insulin deficiency with aging .
 This suggestion goes in agreement with the fact that T2DM is a risk factor for CVD .

-In order to decrease the probability that individuals at high risk will develop T2DM, prevention programs can be established during the prediabetes stage ; these programs will also help prevent CV, as a byproduct,.
-Some successful programs involve lifestyle intervention and the administration of metformin and acarbose [22-24], both of which are antidiabetic drugs.
+In order to decrease the probability that individuals at high risk will develop T2DM, prevention programs can be established during the prediabetes stage ; these programs will also help in preventing CV.
+Some successful programs involve lifestyle intervention and the administration of metformin and acarbose [22-24], both are antidiabetic drugs.
 Among the aforementioned measures, lifestyle intervention has proven to be the most beneficial for patients with risk of developing T2DM.
-This can be implemented through campaigns that set weight loss goals, increase physical activity and promote the reduction of the intake of total and saturated fats .
+This can be implemented through campaigns that set the weight loss goals, increase physical activity and promote the reduction of the intake of total and saturated fats .
 Such enterprises, not only in Breña, but in different districts of the Peruvian capital can be organized with the support of the Peruvian Ministry of Health and other health institutions.
-This advice could also be applied to other nations.
+This advice could also be applied to other nations worldwide.

-We surveyed 150 patients that attend a healthcare center located in the district of Breña.
-Only 8.7% of our sample was at a low risk of developing T2DM, whereas the rest were found to be at a slightly elevated, moderate and high risk of developing this chronic disease.
-Due to this high risk of developing T2DM by the majority of the participants, we expect than in the years to come, the risk of developing CVD in this population (currently mainly at a low CVD risk) will increase substantially.
-We expect that this study will encourage the Peruvian Ministry of Health, health institutions and health practitioners in general to further promote intervention programs to avoid developing T2DM.
+We surveyed 150 patients that attended a healthcare center located in the district of Breña.
+Only 8.7% of our sample patient's group was at a low risk of developing T2DM, whereas the rest were found to be at a slightly elevated, moderate and high risk of developing this chronic disease.
+Due to this high risk of developing T2DM by the majority of the participants, we expect than in the years to come, the risk of developing CVD in this population (currently at a low CVD risk) will increase substantially.
+We expect that this study will encourage the Peruvian Ministry of Health, health institutions and health practitioners in general to further promote intervention programs to prevent the risk of developing T2DM.
 A very successful and economical strategy in individuals at risk of developing T2DM can be the promotion of changes in lifestyle.

 ETHICS APPROVAL AND CONSENT TO PARTICIPATE